 Rush Creek Lodge address and phone:

 Tunnel View: This place is beautiful at the right time, but tourists fill up this location quickly. so I don’t think it’s the best location for a wedding, but it’s worth mentioning and getting a few images here.
 I have a few areas where I take couples away from the crowds to get the same look.

 Tunnel View Address:

 Yosemite Valley, CA. 95389

 Just after Bridal Veil Falls a mile or so up the road.

 El Capitan Meadow: Beautiful for photos in the meadow surrounded by the mountains of granite rock.
 In the fall season, the colors glow in the background.
 I take couples here for some photos, but I’ve never photographed a wedding ceremony here.
+Winter elopements in Yosemite are just as gorgeous as seen in the image above.
 My couples usually want a little more adventure in their images.